0no-co/gql.tada/website/reference/gql-tada-api.md

 - `graphql.persisted<typeof document>("abc...")`
 - `graphql.persisted("abc...", document)`

-`@0no-co/graphqlsp` will then check that the document is available and offer a code action to automatically update the hash to a SHA256-hash of the document.
+The TypeScript plugin and the [`gql.tada check` command](/reference/gql-tada-cli#check) run a diagnostic which can check that the document is passed into `graphql.persisted()` correctly.
+Furthermore, the TypeScript plugin offers a code action to automatically update the `hash` argument to a SHA256-hash computed from the document.

 This is useful to implement and extract persisted operations using the CLI.
 Additionally, when the document is passed as a generic — as long as our GraphQL cache supports this — it can be fully omitted during runtime from the client-side bundle.

-> [!NOTE]
+> [!WARNING] Client Compatibility
-> When you use the generic API, passing the document by type using `graphql.persisted<typeof document>("...")`, your runtime code won’t see any `definitions` on the AST.
+> When passing a document by type as a generic to `graphql.persisted<typeof document>("...")`, your runtime code
+> won’t see any `definitions` on the AST.
+>
-> This may cause problems with GraphQL clients (especially normalised caches) that rely on the AST to be available, since the full document will transpile away.
+> This may cause problems with GraphQL clients (especially normalized caches) that rely on the AST to be available,
+> since the full document will be transpile away.
 > For such clients, you may want to preserve the document by passing it as a second argument instead.

 #### Example